Scott Thomas' Attic

 Airline 62-150 (1934)

 This Airline 62-150 is a nice medium sized AM/SW tombstone.
 The radio was made for the Montgomery Wards Company The radio has Maple and other veneers.
 I have refinished the radio, replaced the grille cloth with a period appropriate piece.
 The knobs are originals.
 The trim and design are an elegant reminder of the Radio's Art Deco origins.
 The chassis has been gone through, a fuse has been added for safety.
 A mini/RCA plug has been added to allow an iPod or phone as an input device.
 The radio plays very well across the AM and SW bands.
 The radio requires an antenna for radio reception.
-15"H x 13-1/2"W x 10"D. $499.00.
+15"H x 13-1/2"W x 10"D. Was $499.00, now $429.00.
 (1830029)

 Airline 84BR-1501B (1941)